dominicus75/no-framework-tutorial/11-page-menu.md

 }
 ```

-As you can see we have a dependency on a `Renderer` in this class.
-This class is a wrapper for our `Renderer` and adds the `menuItems` to all `$data` arrays.
+As you can see we have a dependency on a `RendererInterface` in this class.
+This class is a wrapper for our `RendererInterface` and adds the `menuItems` to all `$data` arrays.

 Of course we also need to add another alias to the dependencies file.